National Institute of Neurological Disorders and Stroke: Director

-Koroshetz received his undergraduate degree from Georgetown University and his medical degree from the University of Chicago.
-He trained in neurology at Massachusetts General Hospital (MGH), after which he did post-doctoral studies in cellular neurophysiology at MGH and at Harvard Medical School, studying mechanisms of excitoxicity and neuroprotection.
-Before joining NINDS, Koroshetz served as Vice Chair of the neurology service and Director of stroke and neurointensive care services at MGH.
-He was a professor of neurology at Harvard and led neurology resident training at MGH between 1990 and 2007.

-Koroshetz has been granted many honors in his distinguished career and is an elected fellow of the American Academy of Neurology and the American Neurological Association.
+Amy Bany Adams is serving as the acting director of NINDS.

 Division of Extramural Research

 The Division of Extramural Research funds programs outside of the NIH which "support research, research training, and career development".
 The Division itself is broken down into "program clusters" that are "organized around critical, cross-cutting scientific topics that hold great promise for advancing knowledge and reducing the burden of neurological disease".
 They are: Repair and Plasticity; Systems and Cognitive Neuroscience; Channels, Synapses, and Circuits; Neurogenetics; Neural Environment; and Neurodegeneration.
 Other working groups include: the Clinical Trials group, the Office of Minority Health and Research, the Technology Development group; and the Office of International Activities, and the Office of Training and Career Development.
 Within these areas, the Division tracks research and development and determines the necessity and areas for further research, analyzing and reporting on its findings to the NIH and the nation.
 It pursues research with other NIH institutes.
 Finally, it consults with and outside scientists, health organizations, and medical associational to help identify research needs and develops necessary programs to meet them.